Mont Blanc 4810m 2026

 USP:

 Our primary focus is on getting you to the summit, no faffing, no discussion, no fuss.
 If you train hard, are focused, and the weather plays ball, we'll get you up there.
-If you want us to wave a magic wand, and not put in the training before, this really isn't the mountain for you.
+If you want us to wave a magic wand, and not put in the training before, this really isn't the mountain for you!
+We are doers, not dreamers.

 Skills:

-You need excellent fitness, stamina and determination.
-Following the glacial evolution during the heatwaves of 2022, sections (e.g. Bosses Arete) are more technical, so a minimum of 2 days crampon experience is now a pre-requisite, and ideally a 4000m Alpine peak / altitude experience.
-Great balance, combined with the ability to move quickly and efficiently over broken mountain terrain, is essential.
+Pre-requisites: 2+ days of crampon use, graded rock scrambles, and ideally a 4000m Alpine peak.
+Great balance, and the ability to move quickly and efficiently over broken mountain terrain, is essential.
 You should be confident on steep ridges.
-You are taught any necessary ropework and skills during the week.
+You are taught any necessary ropework skills during the week.

 Effort:

 Due to the altitude and the length of the climb, we never declare the ascent to be easy.
-Ideally you should be half marathon fit, and used to long hill days.
 It is an unforgettable experience to reach the summit, and you will test the skills you have learnt along the way.
+You need excellent fitness, aerobic endurance, stamina and determination.

-Preparation: To help prepare for an attempt on Mont Blanc, we recommend you book on at least one or more of these training and skills courses, to build up your fitness and skills to an ascent, to give you the very best chance.
+Preparation: To help prepare for an attempt on Mont Blanc, we recommend you book on at least one or more of these training and skills courses.
 Experience helps increase flexibility in terms of weather windows, routes, speed, and safety.
-Higher levels of experience will help raise summiting chances.
+Higher experience will help raise summiting chances.
 Train hard, climb easy!

 Lakes Training Winter Toubkal Rock Climbing Winter Skills